Skip to main content

 )

-Sometimes the separation of the output file does not match the tool we use to square.
-Fortunately, correcting the separation of the generated document is very simple to do when exporting in the script.
+Sometimes the separator in the output file does not match the tool we use for reconciliation.
+Fortunately, fixing the separator of the generated document is very simple to do at the time of exporting in the script.

 test.write.csv('export', sep=';')

-It is also possible to correct the separation by searching for all the values where the separator appears and replacing in all cases with another one.
-For these tasks, a tool such as Notepad++.
+It is also possible to fix the separator by searching all values where the separator appears and replacing it in all cases with another.
+For these tasks, a tool like Notepad++ can be very useful.

-Sometimes when obtaining data from management systems such as SAP with Raw data we can find data that we must transform to make them readable from the Data Warehouse and so that they can be squared, having to convert formats as follows:
+Sometimes when obtaining data from management systems like SAP with raw data, we may find data that we must transform to make it readable from the Data Warehouse and so that it can be reconciled, having to convert formats as follows:

 df_double_obj = ['peso_neto', 'cantidad', 'us$_fob', 'us$_cif', 'us$_flete', 'cantidad_aux', 'espesor', 'volumen_m3', 'densidad']